techsoft3d/KinematicsToolkit/README.md

 let root = hierachy.getRootComponent();
 let component1 = hierachy.createComponent(root,[34]);

+/* Use setType to change the type of a component to one of the built-in types.
+This will replace the current behavior of the component.
+See the example further below on how to define custom behaviors*/
+// component1.setType(KT.componentType.prismatic);

 /* Define Center & Axis for revolute component */
 component1.setCenter(new Communicator.Point3(84.67,28.49,-20));
 component1.setAxis(new Communicator.Point3(1,0,0));